Peter Blanck: Works

-Blanck is Chairman of the Global Universal Design Commission (GUDC), and President of Raising the Floor (RtF) USA.
-He is a former member of the President's Committee on Employment of People with Disabilities, a former Senior Fellow of the Annenberg Washington Program, a former Fellow at Princeton University's Woodrow Wilson School, and has been a Mary Switzer Scholar.
+Blanck is chairman of the Global Universal Design Commission (GUDC), and former president of Raising the Floor (RtF) USA.
+He is a former member of the President's Committee on Employment of People with Disabilities, a former senior fellow of the Annenberg Washington Program, a former fellow at Princeton University's Woodrow Wilson School, and has been a Mary Switzer Scholar.

 Personal life

 Blanck married Wendy Jo Kislik in 1983.
 They have four children.

-While at Rochester, Blanck lettered in Squash over the four-year period, and was elected team co-captain as a junior and senior.
+While at Rochester, Blanck lettered in squash over the four-year period, and was elected team co-captain as a junior and senior.
 In 2008, he was inducted to the University of Rochester Athletic Hall of Fame.